-- 5 exercises, 6 exercise lectures - Exam points - -4 (no exercises done) ... +4 (all exercises done correctly) - Return your answers before the following exercise lecture begins. - For example, you should submit your answer of exercise 1 before the lecture of exercise 2 begins. - You may bring your answers to the exercise class, submit to the mailbox or send email to the assistant. - The mailbox is located in the corridor of 2nd floor near the G-wing.
+- 5 exercises, 6 exercise lectures - Exam points - -4 (no exercises done) ... +4 (all exercises done correctly) - + This year an extra exercise in MobileMan - Return your answers before the following exercise lecture begins. - For example, you should submit your answer of exercise 1 before the lecture of exercise 2 begins. - You may bring your answers to the exercise class, submit to the mailbox or send email to the assistant. - The mailbox is located in the corridor of 2nd floor near the G-wing.